Rodrigo Rêgo (footballer, born 2002)

-Rodrigo Pedrosa Rêgo (born 26 March 2002) is a Portuguese professional footballer who plays as a defender for Liga 3 club Varzim.
+Rodrigo Pedrosa Rêgo (born 26 March 2002) is a Portuguese professional footballer who plays as a defender for Liga 3 club Marco 09.

 Club career

 Rêgo is a youth academy graduate of Sporting CP.
 On 31 August 2021, he joined Varzim on a season long loan deal.
 He made his professional debut for the club on 7 November 2021 in a 2–2 draw against Porto B. He scored his team's opening goal in 65th minute of the match and got sent off 15 minutes later.

 On 11 July 2022, Rêgo signed a two-year contract with Dutch Eerste Divisie club Eindhoven.

 International career

 Rêgo is a Portuguese youth international.
 He was part of squad which reached quarter-finals of 2019 UEFA European Under-17 Championship.